SebastianRamaNolasco/vault-hsm/README.md

-# vault with HSM
+# Vault with HSM
-This repository contains scripts and configurations to set up and manage a HashiCorp Vault instance with HSM (Hardware Security Module) support using SoftHSM and Multipass.
+How to set up and manage a HashiCorp Vault instance with HSM (Hardware Security Module) support using SoftHSM and Multipass.

 ## Prerequisites
 - go-task (brew install go-task)